BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2019-10-23-moving-code-into-the-open.md

 Was it a product?
 A publication?
 A dataset?
 Should it have a DOI?

 It is hard to tell how `etlhelper` has been received in the month since it was released.
-There have been no pull requests with amazing new features (😞) or bug reports (☺️) so far.
+We have received neither pull requests with amazing new features (😞) nor bug reports (☺️) so far.
-By making the code open we can track we can track [Stars](https://github.com/BritishGeologicalSurvey/etlhelper/stargazers), [Forks](https://github.com/BritishGeologicalSurvey/etlhelper/network/members) and
-[downstream dependents](https://github.com/BritishGeologicalSurvey/etlhelper/network/dependents) on GitHub, and [PyPI stats](https://pypistats.org/packages/etlhelper) records monthly downloads.
+By making the code open we can track [Stars](https://github.com/BritishGeologicalSurvey/etlhelper/stargazers), [Forks](https://github.com/BritishGeologicalSurvey/etlhelper/network/members) and [downstream dependents](https://github.com/BritishGeologicalSurvey/etlhelper/network/dependents) on GitHub, and [PyPI stats](https://pypistats.org/packages/etlhelper) records monthly downloads.
 These are quantitative measures that can be used to track "impact".

 Splitting `etlhelper` out of `bgs_etl` was a major refactor of the code.
 This would have been torture without a suite of tests to confirm that it all still worked.
 It was a shame to lose the commit history when we transferred the repository.
-If we had been developing on GitHub from the beginning, this wouldn't have happened.
+It wouldn't have happened if we had been developing on GitHub from the beginning.
 This is a lesson for future projects that are likely to be open-sourced.

 Maintaining two CI pipelines adds effort to the project.